 Azure Security Center detection capabilities

-This document discusses Azure Security Center’s advanced detection capabilities, which helps identify active threats targeting your Microsoft Azure resources and provides you with the insights needed to respond quickly.
+This document discusses Azure Security Center’s advanced detection capabilities, which helps identify active threats targeting your Microsoft Azure resources - both Windows and Linux - and provides you with the insights needed to respond quickly.

 Responding to today’s threats